vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       `/etc/sub{u,g}id` and `/etc/lxc/lxc-usernet`.
 If this option is enabled, the required files are regenerated.
 Enabled by default.

-    `--[no-]lxcfs`
-      In case LXCFS was reloaded, it is necessary to access `/proc/stat` and `/proc/loadavg` in all containers, in order for LXCFS to start tracking them.
-Enabled by default.

 `shutdown` [`-f`|`--force`] [`--abort`]
   Export all pools and stop all containers.
 This command should be used at system shutdown.
 Since all pools are immediately disabled, no container can be